apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/structs/ApolloSchemaOptions.md

 >   - schemaFileType: The `SchemaFileType` to download the schema as.
 Defaults to `.json`.
 >   - apiKey: [optional] The API key to use when retrieving your schema.
 Defaults to nil.
 >   - endpointURL: The endpoint to hit to download your schema.
->   - header: [optional] Any additional headers to include when retrieving your schema.
+>   - headers: [optional] Any additional headers to include when retrieving your schema.
 Defaults to nil
 >   - outputFolderURL: The URL of the folder in which the downloaded schema should be written
 >  - downloadTimeout: The maximum time to wait before indicating that the download timed out, in seconds.
 Defaults to 30 seconds.